WHAT IS THE PUPIL PREMIUM GRANT?

 WHAT IS UNIQUE AND DISTINCTIVE ABOUT OUR SCHOOL?

-- The number of children receiving FSM is slightly less than the National average.
+- The number of children receiving FSM is slightly less than the National average (approximately 24%)

 - The ethnic minority mix of the school is largely in line with the national percentage but Abercrombie is particularly diverse when compared with other schools in Chesterfield and the surrounding area.

-- In 2017, 88% of Pupil Premium children achieved the expected standard or above in Reading, Writing and Maths at Abercrombie compared to 77% of Non PP children.
-25% of PP children achieved the higher standard in Reading, Writing and Maths at Abercrombie compared to 17% of Non PP children.
+- In 2017, by the end of KS2, 88% of Pupil Premium children achieved the expected standard or above in Reading, Writing and Maths at Abercrombie compared to 77% of Non PP children.
+25% of PP children achieved the higher standard in Reading, Writing Maths combined at Abercrombie compared to 17% of Non PP children.
 Both percentages for the disadvantaged group were significantly above the National figure.
+Maths at the Greater depth standard was 25% compared to 27% nationally.

 - Persistent Absentees have increased in the 2016 to 2017 period and the school is slightly above the national percentage.
 (School 9.5%/ National 8.7%).
 However, the percentage of persistent PPG absentees was over 2% less than the national figure.